UPDATE: Abstract selection notifications were emailed on Tuesday, July 2:

 - To further integrate the conference we have chosen 11 tracks that will be incorporated in the program for all three days of the conference, regardless of the abstract / session type.

 - The conference will continue to offer three days of in-depth learning opportunities and discussions on a wide-range of stormwater and water management topics, with a focus around the conference theme.
-For 2019 we have also made some changes to the agenda by moving the Plenary Session to Monday morning to officially kickoff the conference with our Welcome Remarks, CASQA Awards Announcement, and Keynote Presentation.
-This will be followed by a new morning session (TBD), 3-hour afternoon training workshops, and a field tour.
+For 2019 we have also made some changes to the agenda by moving the Plenary Session to Monday morning to officially kick off the conference with our Welcome Remarks, CASQA Awards Announcement, and Keynote Presentation.
+This will be followed by morning interactive discussion sessions, 3-hour afternoon training workshops, and a field tour.
 Over 125 concurrent session presentations following multiple conference thematic tracks, as well as panels, forums, and roundtable discussions, will provide two additional packed days of stormwater information from leading stormwater practitioners from across California and the world.